ni/VireoSDK/CONTRIBUTING.md

         ```

         from the ASW root directory, replacing `oldversion` with the existing vireo version and `newversion` with the version you specified in the previous step.
-    2. Add this line to the `packageSources` section of the NuGet.config in the root directory:
+    2. Add this line to the `packageSources` section of the NuGet.config in the root ASW directory:
          ```xml
          <add key="Local" value="Source\VI\Tests\Tests.HtmlVI" />
          ```